• Skip to main content

 Collard greens are loaded with dirt, grit, and sometimes bugs when they are freshly picked.
 They must be cleaned very well to remove debris and for a pleasant eating experience.

-collard greens being cleaned in a kitchen sink.
+clean collard greens in a dutch oven.

 What Are The Best Seasonings for Collard Greens?